FumiyukiKato/FL-TEE/secure_aggregation/README.md

 - grpc server at `0.0.0.0:50051`

+When using the optimized algorithm, pay attention to the stack size of the host machine. `ulimit -s 100000`

 ### One shot aggregation test
 1. `make`
 2. `bin/bench -v -a non_oblivious -c 100 -d 100000 -k 1000 -t 1`